 If you are a newbie or looking for a workout routine to support your running or are dealing with some pesky tweaks that may be due to some muscle imbalance, The Injured Runner offers a solid balanced approach that may help both of those causes.

-You can purchase a copy of the DVD at Running Warehouse.
-Simply click on the image or link.
+You can purchase a copy of the DVD at at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 Be active – Feel the buzz!